Cyrus-Maina/Tele_Bank_Customer_Dataset/README.md

 5. Germany has the largest share of inactive accounts.
 Would be worthwhile to find out why to adjust

 6. The bank has an almost diversity of gender with 42% being women.
 France has the most women reflecting supportive gender policies there.
 This may be an area to focus on.

 7. Most customers have 2 products.
 Customers with 4 products have the highest average income, this may support the idea that getting a good share of customers who earn 118K to buy more products may help the bank increase revenues.

 8. 57% of customers in France earn more than 118K, posing an interesting market to maximize on.

-9.
+9. Most customers have a credit score rating of 580-669, 'Fair'.
+This group may be worth financial education to support them across 'Good', and be a potential market for certain products.

+10. That is followed by a solid 'Good', 670-739.
+They may deserve financial education also to prevent them from dipping into Fair.
+Having them progress to Very Good may help realize opportunities to make more revenue.

+11.